Street names in Barcelona: Eixample of Barcelona

 Thanks to the demolition of the medieval walls in 1854, the city was able to expand on the adjacent plain.
 In 1859 the City Council appointed a commission to promote a competition for enlargement (eixample) projects, which was won by Antoni Rovira i Trias; however, the Ministry of Development intervened and imposed the project of Ildefonso Cerdá, author of a topographical plan of the Barcelona plain and a demographic and urbanistic study of the city (1855).
 The Cerdá Plan (Plan de los alrededores de la ciudad de Barcelona y del proyecto para su mejora y ampliación, 1859) instituted an orthogonal layout between Montjuïc and the Besós river, with a system of rectilinear streets oriented northwest-southeast, 20 m wide, cut by others oriented southwest-northeast parallel to the coast and the Collserola mountain range.
 Thus a series of square blocks of 113.3 m on each side were delimited, of which Cerdá planned to build only two sides and leave the other spaces for gardens, although this point was not fulfilled and finally practically all the buildable land was used; the buildings were designed with an octagonal floor plan characteristic of the Eixample, with chamfers that favored circulation.

-The plan foresaw the construction of several main avenues, the future Diagonal (named like that because of its layout), Meridiana, Paralelo, Gran Vía de las Cortes Catalanas and Paseo de San Juan; as well as several large squares at their intersections: Tetuán, Glorias, España, Verdaguer, Doctor Letamendi, Universidad and Urquinaona.
+The plan foresaw the construction of several main avenues, the future Diagonal (named like that because of its layout), Meridiana, Paralelo, Gran Via de les Corts Catalanes and Passeig de Sant Joan; as well as several large squares at their intersections: Tetuán, e, Espanya, Verdaguer, Doctor Letamendi, Universitat and Urquinaona.
 It also foresaw the opening of three major avenues in the old part of the city: two that would connect the Eixample with the coast (Muntaner and Pau Claris) and another perpendicular avenue that would connect the Citadel with Montjuïc (Cathedral Avenue, partially completed).
 It also contemplated a series of new ring roads that would encircle the old city, in the place left by the walls: the ring roads of San Pablo, San Antonio, Universidad and San Pedro.